1 Corinthians 15:21 For since death came by man, the resurrection of the dead also came by man.

 1 Corinthians 15:22 For as in Adam all die, so also in Christ all will be made alive.

 It has been claimed that the above words have already been fulfilled.
-As we look around us, it is very obvious that all who have died in Adam have not yet been made alive.
+Nevertheless, as we look around us, it is very obvious that all who have died in Adam have not yet been made alive.

 If the condemnation that came upon Adam for sin was spiritual death, it would further mean that the wages of sin of Romans 6:23 would have to be spiritual death, and the death in Romans 5:6-8,12-19 is spiritual death.
 It would mean, if one were apply this idea consistently in Paul's words, that in order to pay wages of sin, Jesus died, not a physical death, but a spiritual death.